course-details-portlet

 • has in-depth knowledge on the nature of science with emphasis on the scientific method and how science advances

-• has knowledge on the history of science
+• has knowledge of Indigenous knowledge systems

 • has knowledge on critical thinking as part of science